 Ensure that every child in Florida has access to insurance to receive quality health care.

-Address the thousands of children who are eligible for the state-subsidized School Readiness program, but are on the waiting list because it doesn’t have enough funding.
+Address the thousands of children who are eligible for subsidized child care, but are on the waiting list because the program does not have enough funding.

 Expand Help Me Grow, a free parent resource program to address children’s development and behavioral needs, to all 67 counties.